jodal/biip/docs/quickstart.md

 Biip can parse several different data formats.
 Thus, it'll return a result object with a mix of results and errors.
-In the above example, we can see that the data is successfully parsed as a GTIN while parsing as an SSCC or GS1 Message failed, and Biip returned error messages explaining why.
+In the above example, we can see that the data is successfully parsed as a GTIN (and GS1 Message) while parsing as an UPC or SSCC failed, and Biip returned error messages explaining why.

 If all parsers fail, Biip still returns a [`ParseResult`][biip.ParseResult].
 The result's error fields contains